-The great achievements in the development of C-X75 prototypes - including cutting-edge hybrid technologies, carbon composite materials and advanced design solutions pioneered in association with Williams Advanced Engineering - will be utilised in other areas of research and development, innovative future products and next-generation engineering for the Jaguar and Land Rover brands.
+The great achievements in the development of C-X75 prototypes - including cutting-edge hybrid technologies, carbon composite materials, and advanced design solutions pioneered in association with Williams Advanced Engineering - will be utilized in other areas of research and development, innovative future products, and next-generation engineering for the Jaguar and Land Rover brands.

 Highest power and torque density

 The C-X75 has a combined power output in excess of 850bhp and 1000Nm of torque, thanks to its state-of-the-art, Formula 1-inspired, 1.6-litre dual-boosted (turbocharged and supercharged) four-cylinder powerplant which generates 502bhp at 10,000 rpm.